For the longest time, SEO was all about on-page optimization for keywords, phrases, titles, and tags.

 Keep in mind that you’re not trying to be trendy, unless you’re innovating on an existing space, but instead trying to remain up-to-date.

 Our last tip is probably the most important.
 Whether you’re updating your site’s SEO, trying to gain link insertions with top domains, or just trying to generate more content, you can’t stop once you achieve a little bit of success.

 All of our other best practices are geared around this one principle.
 You should constantly be producing new content and building new relationships.
 If you don’t know how frequently to put out new content, speak with a consultant from an agency and get help.

 The internet is a 24/7 living being and getting more traffic is an ongoing practice.
-The minute you stop trying is when your ranking and authority will suffer.
+The minute you stop trying, including updating and reusing your old content, is when your ranking and authority will suffer.

-By following these practices, you’ll be on track to having high-quality link insertions that will build your brand and drive loads of traffic to your site.
+By following these practices, you’ll be on track to having high-quality link insertions that will build your brand, improve your link profile and drive loads of traffic to your site from search engines.

 Looking to find the best link building services?
 Get in touch with our team today!